The story of a forgotten America.

 Detroit & Lima Northern Railway

-In August, the D&LN acquired the CJ&M Michigan Division, which had been reorganized as the Detroit, Toledo & Milwaukee Railroad (DT&M).
-4 15 In 1898, the railroad built a 13-mile track from Chandler’s Curve to Detroit and acquired trackage rights from the CJ&M between Dundee and Tecumseh.
-With that, the D&LN had a continuous 137½-mile route between Lima and Detroit with the first through freight operating in May.
+In August, the D&LN acquired the CJ&M Michigan Division, which was reorganized as the Detroit, Toledo & Milwaukee Railroad (DT&M).
+4 15 In 1898, the D&LN built a 13-mile track from Chandler’s Curve to Detroit and obtained trackage rights from the CJ&M between Dundee and Tecumseh.
+The D&LN had developed a continuous 137½-mile route between Lima and Detroit, with the first through freight operating in May.

 Detroit Southern Railroad

-The D&LN went into receivership on September 6, 1898, and was sold to Frederick J. Lisman, who rechristened it as the Detroit Southern Railroad (DS) on May 25, 1901.
-11 The DS then acquired the OS on June, 3 4 10 and the Iron Railway mainline between Ironton and Center and three branches on September 25, 1902.
+On September 6, 1898, the D&LN went into receivership.
+11 It was sold to Frederick J. Lisman, who renamed it the Detroit Southern Railroad (DS) on May 25, 1901.
+The DS acquired the Ohio Southern in June, 3 4 10 and the Iron Railway mainline between Ironton and Center Furnace and three branches on September 25, 1902.
 11

-The DS then extended the Iron Railway from Lisman to the Baltimore & Ohio Southwestern Railroad Portsmouth Branch at Bloom Junction, which opened on June 15, 1903.
-3 11 25 27 From Bloom Junction north to Jackson, the DS utilized B&O trackage rights and the first through train for the DS operated between Ironton and Detroit on June 13.
+The DS extended the Iron Railway from Lisman to the Baltimore & Ohio Southwestern Railroad Portsmouth Branch at Bloom Junction.
+3 11 25 27 This extension opened on June 13, 1903.
+From Bloom Junction north to Jackson, the DS used B&O trackage rights.
 11 15

 Detroit, Toledo & Ironton Railroad